-Proverbs 11:2: When pride comes, then comes shame: but with the lowly is wisdom.
+When pride comes, then comes shame; But with the humble is wisdom.

-Proverbs 18:12: Before destruction the heart of man is haughty, and before honor is humility.
+Before destruction the heart of a man is haughty, And before honor is humility.

-Here it is evident that pride literally went before the Fall, both the fall of Satan and the fall of man.
+Here it is evident that pride literally went before the fall, both the fall of Satan and the fall of man.
 Pride causes shame, loss of wisdom, destruction, and ruin.
 If one were to summarize what actually happened as Adam and Eve were kicked out of the Garden of Eden, would not these passages describe their mental and physical condition exactly?
-Shamed by the knowledge of committing sin against God, physical disease, pain and death looming on the horizon, loss of fellowship with God, and having to fight to eke out a living from the cursed ground; all these are the outworking of the sin of pride.
+The shame of committing sin against God, physical disease, pain and death looming on the horizon, loss of fellowship with God, and the fight to eke out a living from the cursed ground—all these are the outworking of the sin of pride.

 In verses 12 and 13, we see Adam and Eve’s response to God’s question.
 We see the sin of pride showing through in their replies.
 This isn’t just a pass-the-buck response on their part; look at whom they really blamed for their actions: “The serpent deceived me,” said Eve; “The woman you gave to be with me enticed me,” said Adam.
 They almost seem to say that if they had been God things would have been different; therefore, it’s all God’s fault.
 These are not the responses of broken and contrite hearts, they are the responses of a proud and willful people caught in the act of rebellion against God.

-For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold the truth in unrighteousness; Because that which may be known of God is manifest in them; for God has showed it unto them.
-For the invisible things of Him from the creation of the world are clearly seen, being understood by the things that are made, even His eternal power and Godhead; so that they are without excuse: Because that, when they knew God, they glorified him not as God, neither were thankful; but became vain in their imaginations, and their foolish heart was darkened.
+For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who suppress the truth in unrighteousness, because what may be known of God is manifest in them, for God has shown it to them.
+For since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and Godhead, so that they are without excuse, because, although they knew God, they did not glorify Him as God, nor were thankful, but became futile in their thoughts, and their foolish hearts were darkened.

 Why does mankind suppress the truth?
 Why does he not glorify God?
 Why is he unthankful?
 Why is his imagination vain and his heart darkened?
 Because he does not glorify God as God.
 Mankind wants to glorify himself as God.
 We want to be the sole decision maker and sole authority in our life.
 We want nothing to do with a creator God to whom we should owe allegiance.
 If only we could come up with some natural explanation for everything we see around us, if only we could ignore our conscience, if only we could forget past history that clearly shows divine intervention, then we could rationalize away God and make gods of ourselves.
 Isn’t this exactly what we see today?
 Now we have evolution, moral relativism, humanism, revisionist history, and all other attempts to willfully hold God’s revealed truth at arms length.
 Truly our sinful human pride knows no bounds!

-These six things does the LORD hate: yea, seven are an abomination unto him: A proud look, a lying tongue, and hands that shed innocent blood, a heart that devises wicked imaginations, feet that are swift in running to mischief, a false witness that speaks lies, and he that sows discord among brethren.
+These six things the Lord hates, Yes, seven are an abomination to Him: A proud look, A lying tongue, Hands that shed innocent blood, A heart that devises wicked plans, Feet that are swift in running to evil, A false witness who speaks lies, And one who sows discord among brethren.

-The fear of the LORD is to hate evil: pride, and arrogance, and the evil way, and the froward mouth, do I hate.
+The fear of the Lord is to hate evil; Pride and arrogance and the evil way And the perverse mouth I hate.